-And this morning, a new article came out about how the "Delta police have 'no powers' to stop meetings of COVID-19 conspiracy theorists".
+And this morning, a new article came out about how the "Delta police have 'no powers' to stop meetings of COVID-19 conspiracy theorists"; which further supports the need for enforceable legislation.

-Unfortunately, she doesn't seem to think that it's a problem (Reports of crowded ferries 'overblown').
+Unfortunately, she doesn't seem to think that it's a problem: Reports of crowded ferries 'overblown'.